tc39/proposal-array-from-async/README.md

-In the State of JS 2020 survey, the **fourth top answer** to [“What do you feel is currently missing from JavaScript?”](https://2020.stateofjs.com/en-US/opinions/?missing_from_js) was the **pipe operator**.
+In the State of JS 2020 survey, the **fourth top answer** to [“What do you feel is currently missing from JavaScript?”](https://2020.stateofjs.com/en-US/opinions/?missing_from_js) was a **pipe operator**.
+Why?

-When we perform **consecutive operations** (e.g., function calls) on a **value** in JavaScript, there are currently two fundamental ways to do so:
+When we perform **consecutive operations** (e.g., function calls) on a **value** in JavaScript, there are currently two fundamental styles:
 * passing the value as an argument to the operation (**nesting** the operations if there are multiple operations),
 * or calling the function as a method on the value (**chaining** more method calls if there are multiple methods).

 That is, `three(two(one(value)))` versus `value.one().two().three()`.
+However, these styles differ much in readability, fluency, and applicability.

 ### Deep nesting is hard to read
 The first style, **nesting**, is generally applicable –